 5 Enter a birthday.

-- Press the ▲▼ buttons to choose [Birthday], and then press the () button. - Press the \ buttons to choose an item. - Press the A volume buttons to specify the date and time.
+- Press the ▲▼ buttons to choose [Birthday], and then press the () button. - Press the buttons to choose an item. - Press the A buttons to specify the date and time. - When finished, press the (FUNC) button.

 Save the settings.